Fred Armisen

-Early life, education, and family history
+Early life

-Armisen was born on December 4, 1966, in Hattiesburg, Mississippi.
-He moved with his family to New York as a baby and briefly lived in Brazil in his youth.
-He was raised on Long Island in Valley Stream, New York, where he was a high school classmate of fellow SNL alumnus Jim Breuer.
-Armisen attended the School of Visual Arts in Manhattan before dropping out to begin a career as a rock drummer.
-He has mentioned excitement at seeing the bands The Clash and Devo perform on television and wanting to be a performer since he was a child.
+Armisen was born in Hattiesburg, Mississippi, on December 4, 1966, the son of schoolteacher Hildegardt Mirabal Level and IBM employee Fereydun Herbert Armisen.
+He moved with his family to New York as a baby, and briefly lived in Brazil in his youth.
+He was raised in Valley Stream, New York, where he was a classmate of fellow SNL alumnus Jim Breuer.
+He attended the School of Visual Arts in Manhattan before dropping out to begin a career as a rock drummer.
+He said that he was inspired to perform after seeing the Clash and Devo perform on television, and wanted to be a performer since he was a child.

-His mother, school teacher Hildegardt Mirabal Level, was born in San Fernando de Apure, Venezuela, and he has family from both San Rafael de Atamaica and from Apure.
-His father, Fereydun Herbert "Fred" Armisen, who worked for IBM, was born in Soltau, Lower Saxony, Germany, to a German mother and a Korean-born father.

-For much of his life, Armisen thought his paternal grandfather was Japanese.
-However, his grandfather — Ehara Masami, better known by his professional pseudonym Masami Kuni or birth name Park Yeong-in — was actually born in Ulsan, Korea, and had adopted a Japanese name and persona after the massacre of Koreans in 1923 when he was a high school student.
+Armisen's mother was Venezuelan, born in San Fernando de Apure, while his father was born in Soltau, Germany, to a German mother and Korean father.
+For much of his life, Armisen thought his paternal grandfather Ehara Masami was Japanese.
+However, Masami (better known by his professional name Masami Kuni or birth name Park Yeong-in) was actually Korean and came from Ulsan; he adopted a Japanese name and persona after the massacre of Koreans in 1923 when he was a high school student.
 Park studied aesthetics at Tokyo Imperial University and became a professional dancer before moving to Germany.
 After the war, he returned to Japan, and formed a premier modern dance company.
-He eventually emigrated to the US, where he taught dance at what is now Cal State Fullerton from 1964 to 1975.
+He eventually immigrated to the US, where he taught dance at what is now Cal State Fullerton from 1964 to 1975.
 Park Yeong-in's family were members of the Korean aristocracy, and Armisen's Korean lineage can be verifiably traced back to the 1600s.

 Career

 Music

 In 1984, Armisen played drums in a local band along with his high school friends in Valley Stream, New York, but the group soon ended.
 In 1988, he moved to Chicago to play drums for the punk rock band Trenchmouth, and in the 1990s he played background drums with Blue Man Group.

 Armisen played drums on three tracks for Les Savy Fav's 2007 album Let's Stay Friends, as well as tracks for Matthew Sweet's 2011 album Modern Art and Wandering Lucy's 1996 album Leap Year.

-Armisen is the bandleader and frequent drummer of the 8G Band, the house band for Late Night with Seth Meyers, as of February 24, 2014.
+Armisen has served as the music director and frequent drummer of the 8G Band, the house band for Late Night with Seth Meyers, since February 24, 2014.
+The band was laid off at the end of the 2023–2024 season due to budget cuts from NBC.

 In 2018, Armisen played drums as part of Devo at John Waters' Burger Boogaloo festival in Oakland, California.

 In July 2021, he performed at the Newport Folk Festival in Rhode Island.

+In September 2025, Armisen released an album of sound effects titled 100 Sound Effects on the independent record label Drag City.
+The album features contributions from Mary Lynn Rajskub, Amber Coffman, Tim Heidecker, and Riki Lindhome.
+Armisen dedicated the album to the late Steve Albini.